clydotron/crowdfund/README.md

 Sepolia newtork

-###How to use:
+### How to use:

 Metamask
-create account, install chrome extension
+Create account, install chrome extension

-How to req
+more on the way!